fzh890523/notes/cs/programming/golang/go language/go cmd/test/_resource/go test help info.md

 test [build/test flags][packages] [build/test flags & test binary flags]

+The 'go test' command takes **both flags that apply to 'go test' itself and flags that apply to the resulting test binary**.

+Several of the flags control profiling and write an execution profile suitable for "go tool pprof"; run "go tool pprof -h" for more information.
+The --alloc_space, --alloc_objects, and --show_bytes options of pprof control how the information is presented.

 In addition to the build flags, the flags handled by 'go test' itself are:

 ```sh